Anomalous Hall effect in metallic collinear antiferromagnets: Introduction

 \section{Introduction}

 Metallic collinear N\'{e}el ordered antiferromagnets can exhibit the anomalous Hall effect (AHE) despite having a seemingly vanishing net magnetic moment.
 There are two types of N\'{e}el ordered antiferromagnets that show the AHE \cite{Turov1965}.
-Considering a collinear N\'{e}el order with two magnetic sublattices: The first type is the ferrimagnet, where the two magnetic sublattices are not connected by any combination of crystal lattice symmetry operations and time-reversal ($\mathcal{T}$) operation.
+For the sake of the argument let's keep in mind a collinear N\'{e}el order with two magnetic sublattices.
+The first type are the Dzyaloshinskii weak ferromagnets \cite{BorovikRomanov1957,Dzyaloshinskii1958}.
+In such antiferromagnets, the two magnetic sublattices are connected by some combination of crystal lattice symmetry operations and the time-reversal operation.
+Weak ferromagnetism suggests that a finite magnetic moment can arise in collinear N\'{e}el ordered antiferromagnets due to spin-orbit coupling (SOC), provided the lattice symmetry and the direction of the N\'{e}el vector permit it.
+All weak ferromagnets for all symmetry classes were classified in \cite{Turov1965}, and their properties were studied and reviewed in \cite{VonsovskiiTurov1986,Turov1990}.
+It is important to note that the magnetic moment may be realized either in the canting of the N\'{e}el order\cite{BorovikRomanov1957,Dzyaloshinskii1958}, or it may result in the orbital magnetization of conducting fermions that interact with the collinear N\'{e}el order\cite{TurovShavrov,VonsovskiiTurov1986,Turov1990}.
+The second type are the ferrimagnets, where the two magnetic sublattices are not connected by any combination of crystal lattice symmetry operations and time-reversal operation.
 For instance, a ferrimagnet can be realized on a lattice where the two magnetic sublattices, possessing equal-magnitude spins, have different non-magnetic environments.
-The second type are the Dzyaloshinskii weak ferromagnets \cite{BorovikRomanov1957,Dzyaloshinskii1958}.
-In such antiferromagnets, contrary to ferrimagnets, the two magnetic sublattices are connected by some combination of crystal lattice symmetry operations and the $\mathcal{T}$ operation.
-Weak ferromagnetism suggests that a finite magnetic moment can arise in collinear N\'{e}el ordered antiferromagnets due to spin-orbit coupling (SOC), provided the lattice symmetry and the direction of the N\'{e}el vector permit it.
-All weak ferromagnets for all symmetry classes were classified in \cite{Turov1965}, and their properties were studied and reviewed in \cite{Turov1990}.

 There are also genuine collinear N\'{e}el ordered antiferromagnets in which crystal symmetry forbids the existence of a finite magnetic moment of the Dzyaloshinskii weak ferromagnetism type.
-Such systems may possess a symmetry that involves a combination of translation and $\mathcal{T}$ operation, or $\pi/2$ rotation and $\mathcal{T}$ operation, or mirror reflection and $\mathcal{T}$ operation, which connects the two magnetic sublattices.
+Such systems may possess a symmetry that involves a combination of translation and time-reversal operation, or $\pi/2$ rotation and time-reversal operation, or mirror reflection and time-reversal operation, which connects the two magnetic sublattices.